 (6) Standard ACDP:

+(a) Applicability.

+(A) Owners and operators of sources and activities listed in OAR 340-216-8005 Table 1, Part C must obtain a Standard ACDP.

+(B) Owners or operators of sources and activities listed in OAR 340-216-8005 Table 1, Part B which do not qualify for a General ACDP or Simple ACDP must obtain a Standard ACDP.

+(C) Any owner or operator of a source not required to obtain a Standard ACDP may obtain a Standard ACDP.

-(a) A Standard ACDP is a permit that contains:
+(b) A Standard ACDP is a permit that contains:

 (A) All applicable requirements, including general ACDP conditions for incorporating generally applicable requirements;

 (B) Source specific PSELs or Generic PSELs, whichever are applicable, as specified in OAR 340 division 222;

 (C) Testing, monitoring, recordkeeping, and reporting requirements sufficient to determine compliance with the PSEL and other emission limits and standards, as necessary; and

 (D) A permit duration not to exceed 5 years.

-(b) All owners and operators of sources and activities listed in Table 1, Part C of OAR 340-216-0020 must obtain a Standard ACDP.

-(c) Owners or operators of sources and activities listed in Table 1, Part B of OAR 340-216-0020 which do not qualify for a General ACDP or Simple ACDP must obtain a Standard ACDP.

-(d) Any owner or operator of a source not required to obtain a Standard ACDP may obtain a Standard ACDP.

-NOTE: This rule is included in the State of Oregon Clean Air Act Implementation Plan as adopted by the EQC under OAR 340-211-0040.
+NOTE: This rule is included in the State of Oregon Clean Air Act Implementation Plan as adopted by the EQC under OAR 340-200-0040.